How to Get Into Yale: Acceptance Rate & Admissions Strategies

-Out of the record 7,939 early applications received for a spot in the Class of 2025, Yale accepted 837, working out to a 10.5% acceptance rate.
-The early applicant pool was significantly larger than last year which saw 5,777 hopefuls apply to Yale.
-The acceptance rate for the Class of 2024 was a friendlier 13.8%.
-In the 2020-21 admissions cycle, 50% of early applicants were deferred for reconsideration in the regular round and 38% were outright rejected.
+The early applicant pool was significantly larger (7,744) than two years ago when 5,777 hopefuls applied to Yale.
+The Yale acceptance rate for SCEA was 10% for the class of 2027.
+Additionally, 21% of early applicants were deferred for reconsideration in the regular round and 67% were outright rejected.

-There were 46,905 applications submitted for a place in the 2021-2022 freshman class, the greatest number in school history.
-The acceptance rate was just 4.62%, an all-time low.
-However, this is just a bit lower than the last handful of years when the acceptance rate has hovered between 5.9% and 6.9%.
+There were 52,250 applications submitted for a place in the 2022-2023 freshman class, the greatest number in school history.
+The Yale acceptance rate was just 4.35%, an all-time low.
 The last time that Yale had a double-digit admit rate was for the Class of 2003.
-Back in 1995,the acceptance rate was actually 20% and was as high as 26% for the class receiving their diplomas months before the American bicentennial.
+Back in 1995, the acceptance rate was actually 20% and was as high as 26% for the class receiving their diplomas months before the American bicentennial.

 Yale Admissions – SAT, ACT, and Class Rank

-According to the most recent official statistics available (Class of 2024), the mid-50% SAT range for admitted freshman was 1470-1560; the ACT the range was 33-35.
-An astonishing 89% of 2020-21 freshmen scored above a 700 on the math section of the SAT; 86% scored above a 700 on the reading section.
-Ninety-four percent had earned a place in the top 10% of the graduating high school class compared to last year’s figure of 92%.
+According to the most recent official statistics available (Class of 2026), the mid-50% SAT range for enrolled freshmen was 1480-1580; the ACT the range was 33-35.
+Ninety-seven percent had earned a place in the top 10% of the graduating high school class compared to last year’s figure of 95%.

-- The university admitted students from all 50 U.S. States and 72 countries.
+- The university enrolled students from all 50 U.S. States and 56 countries.